ajfigueroa/pug-bot/README.md

 An automation framework for repetitive dev tasks

-# Motivation
+# Background

+Disclaimer: I come from an iOS background so forgive my not-so idomatic Ruby.

-There were a lot of tasks that I found myself repeating during my dev work.
+There were a lot of tasks that I found myself repeating during dev work.
-I wanted to use something that was device/editor agnostic and could handle multiline arguments with no hassle.
+I wanted something that was device/editor agnostic and could handle multiline arguments with no hassle.

 After playing around with the Telegram API, I hacked together a quick Bot to start this automation.
 This is the result of a few weeks of tinkering in hopes of making something more extensible.

 If this helps at least one other person work faster then I'll be content.
-Also, I come from an iOS background so forgive my not-so idomatic Ruby.

 # Installation